Healing Centered Engagement

 Healing Centered Engagement (HCE) Foundations Series

-From February through July 2022, Flourish Agenda’s team, all of whom have deep experience in creating healing-centered environments for youth, will be facilitating a series of five Healing Centered Engagement Foundations workshops.
-These workshops, all free and open to the public, will help us understand the Healing Centered Engagement framework, think about applications to the work we do, and illuminate how arts and culture can support the creation and sustaining of healing-centered environments.
+From February through July 2022, Flourish Agenda’s team, all of whom have deep experience in creating healing-centered environments for youth, facilitated a series of five Healing Centered Engagement Foundations workshops.
+These workshops, all free and open to the public, helped us understand the Healing Centered Engagement framework, think about applications to the work we do, and illuminate how arts and culture can support the creation and sustaining of healing-centered environments.
 Participants may attend one or all sessions, with each unpacking a different aspect of the HCE model.

 Arts-Based HCE Working Group

-From May through November 2022, a smaller cohort of arts practitioners will engage in a deep conversation and learning exchange to help develop an arts-based healing centered engagement framework that supports a shared language and community of practice, and also honors unique culturally- and community-specific approaches.
-Learn more about the Working Group, and apply to be part of it by clicking the Application link below.
+From May through November 2022, a smaller cohort of arts practitioners is engaging in a deep conversation and learning exchange to help develop an arts-based healing centered engagement framework that supports a shared language and community of practice, and also honors unique culturally- and community-specific approaches.